 The military-overseas voter may also elect to vote a FWAB in lieu of a regular ballot.
 In NC, military-overseas voters may use a FWAB application to register to vote, request an absentee ballot, and vote for all federal, state and local contest items for which the voter is eligible.
 The FWAB links above go to the Federal Voting Assistance Program, where voters will be led through a series of automated questions to set up the FWAB application.

 The voter can vote for any ballot items that would be on the regular ballot; however, the voter must obtain the choices for those ballot items.
-The voter can either obtain this information by contacting the Board of Elections, or by looking up his or her sample ballot on the State Board of Elections main page.
-The FWAB is an official military-overseas ballot, so if you submit a FWAB, you will not be sent a regular ballot.
+The voter can either obtain this information by contacting the board of elections, or by looking up his or her sample ballot on the State Board of Election main page.
+The FWAB is an official military-overseas ballot, so if you submit a FWAB, your county board of elections will not send you a regular ballot.

 Returning the Ballot

 The military-overseas voter may return his or her voted ballot, including a FWAB, via mail, fax or email.
 The deadline to return military-overseas ballots is by the close of polls on Election Day (7:30 p.m.
 EST).
 If the ballot is received later than that hour, it will not be timely, unless the voter transmitted the ballot by 12:01 a.m. on the day of the election (voter time) and the county board receives the ballot by the last business day before the county canvass.
-The county canvass is normally conducted 10 days after the election.
+The county canvass is normally conducted 10 days after the General Election and 7 days after other elections.
 When returning the ballot by mail, no postmark is required.

-Before returning the ballot, the military-overseas voter must sign the Affirmation of Military-Overseas Voter.
+Before returning the ballot, the military-overseas voter must sign the Affirmation Of Military-Overseas Voter.
 The affirmation will be included in the instruction materials that are included with the blank ballot.
-If the balloting materials are mailed, then the affirmation is also on the back of the return envelope.
+If the balloting materials are mailed, then the affirmation is also on the back of the container-return envelope.
 Detailed instructions on returning the voted ballot are included with the absentee balloting materials sent to the voter.